GMOD/jbrowse-components/website/docs/tutorials/develop_web_and_desktop_tutorial.md

 not automatically reload when you make changes to your plugin code.
 To see these changes applied, **press `F5` to refresh the desktop react application**.

-You can also abort the running process under the "yarn develop" tab we set up earlier, and start it again. :::
+You can also abort the running process under the "yarn electron" tab we set up earlier, and start it again. :::

-:::info If you would like to see your `console.log` output under the "yarn develop" tab of your desktop development environment, follow these steps:
+:::info If you would like to see your `console.log` output under the "yarn electron" tab of your desktop development environment, follow these steps:

 1. Create or edit the `.bash_profile` file typically found in the root directory of your profile
 2. Add `export ELECTRON_ENABLE_LOGGING=1` on a new line to the file
-3. Restart your terminal and JBrowse `yarn develop` process
+3. Restart your terminal and JBrowse `yarn electron` process

 You should now be able to see console log statements in your terminal when developing on JBrowse desktop (denoted by a message prefixed with something like